AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

    This is the alignment score of the project based on the scorecard associated with the project.

-####  Locate the Alignment Score of the portfolio in the Portfolio Optimizer
+####  Locate the Alignment Score of the portfolio in the Portfolio Optimizer  {#locate-the-alignment-score-of-the-portfolio-in-the-portfolio-optimizer}

 1. Go to the **Projects** area in the Global Navigation bar.
 1. Select the **Portfolios** tab.